 George Ellison has lived near Bryson City in the mountains of western North Carolina adjacent to the Great Smoky Mountains National Park and the Cherokee Indian Reservation since 1973.

-For his most recent work, George has returned to poetry in Permanent Camp: Poems, Narratives and Renderings from the Smokies, a collection of poetry and prose celebrating living in and observing the natural world of the Smokies, and illustrated with his wife Elizabeth's art.
+In 2012, George returned to poetry with Permanent Camp: Poems, Narratives and Renderings from the Smokies, a collection of poetry and prose celebrating living in and observing the natural world of the Smokies, and illustrated with his wife Elizabeth's art.
 Permanent Camp is about their lives raising a family and making a life as a writer and artist inspired by the local landscape.
 (June, 2012, The History Press).
-Read excerpts Read a review by Rob Neufeld, Asheville Citizen-Times.
+Read excerpts

 He wrote the biographical introductions for reissues of two Southern Appalachian classics: Horace Kephart’s Our Southern Highlanders (Knoxville TN: University of Tennessee Press, 1976; originally published 1913) and James Mooney’s History, Myths, and Sacred Formulas of the Cherokees (Asheville NC: Historical Images, 1992; originally published 1900).
 In 2009, he wrote the biographical-critical introduction for Kephart’s posthumous “lost” novel, Smoky Mountain Magic (Gatlinburg TN: Great Smoky Mountains Association), based on a typescript dated 1929.
 He co-wrote with Janet McCue an introduction for a reissue of Kephart’s Camping and Woodcraft (Gatlinburg TN: Great Smoky Mountains Historical Association, 2011).